Sparky

 What's Included

-A callout or diagnostic fee applies to most jobs.
-Some waterproofers offer leak detection testing (flood testing the shower base) to confirm whether the membrane has failed before committing to a full strip-out.
+A callout or diagnostic fee ($80–$150) applies to most jobs.
+Flood testing the shower base to confirm whether the membrane has failed may be offered as a separate line item before committing to a full strip-out.

 What Affects the Cost

 • Shower size and type.
 Larger showers with more tiles cost more to strip and retile.
-Hobless walk-in showers have more membrane area than step-up designs.
+Hobless walk-in showers have more membrane area and more complex drainage falls than step-up (hob) designs.
+Under AS 3740:2021, the minimum fall to waste in shower areas is 1:80.

 • Tile condition.
 If tiles can be saved during a partial repair, costs stay lower.
-If tiles are cracked, loose, or discontinued, full retiling is needed.
+If tiles are cracked, hollow-sounding, or discontinued and cannot be matched, full retiling is needed.

 • Subfloor damage.
 If the leak has persisted for months or years, timber framing underneath may be rotted.
-This must be repaired before new waterproofing, adding significant cost.
+This must be repaired before new waterproofing goes on.
+Timber remediation can add $1,000–$3,000+ depending on the extent of damage.

 • Previous repair attempts.
 Showers that have been regrouted or injection-sealed before but still leak usually indicate membrane failure.
-The cost of the previous repair is lost.
+The money spent on those repairs is gone.

-A simple reseal of silicone and grout in a standard shower with a hob, where the membrane is intact, sits toward $250.
-A full strip-out of a hobless shower with membrane failure, rotted timber subfloor requiring replacement, and retiling pushes toward $4,000.
+A silicone and grout reseal on a standard shower hob where the membrane is intact sits toward $250.
+A full strip-out of a hobless shower with confirmed membrane failure, rotted timber subfloor requiring framing replacement, and full retiling pushes toward $4,000.

 City and Regional Price Comparison

-Shower leak repair pricing varies across Australia based on labour rates and local construction patterns.
+Shower leak repair pricing varies across Australia based on labour rates, construction methods, and local housing stock.

 City-level differences: Sydney (NSW) is the baseline.
 Melbourne tracks close to Sydney.
-Brisbane often sits slightly below due to simpler slab construction reducing subfloor damage risk.
-Perth and Adelaide run 10 to 15 percent above Sydney rates, reflecting smaller trade pools and higher material logistics costs.
+Brisbane often sits slightly below due to concrete slab construction being standard, which limits subfloor damage from leaks.
+Perth and Adelaide run 10 to 15 percent above Sydney rates, reflecting smaller trade pools, higher material logistics costs, and longer booking lead times for specialist waterproofers.

 How We Calculate